#simplycreate Animal Art

 Use Burnt Umber for the dark brown areas and shadows

-Squeeze a small amount of Burnt Umber onto your palette and using the picture as a guide paint in the dark brown areas including the shadows on the neckerchief.
+Squeeze a small amount of Burnt Umber onto your palette and use the picture as a guide paint in the dark brown areas including the shadows on the neckerchief.
 For the more intricate areas e.g. the eyes, add a tiny drop of thinners to your paint to make it flow.

 Tip: to create the impression of fur, clean and dry off your brush, then blend the edges of your paint colours where they meet.
 The beauty of oil paint is that it stays wet for longer allowing time to do this.